thomwiggers/kemtls-experiment/README.md

 ## Overview of this repository

+The below are all [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If you want to make a fork of this repository, you will need to also fork the relevant submodules and update your `.gitmodules`.
+See also the notes below.

 ### Main folders

-* ``rustls-kemtls``: modified Rustls TLS stack to implement KEMTLS and post-quantum versions of "normal" TLS 1.3
+* ``rustls``: modified Rustls TLS stack to implement KEMTLS and post-quantum versions of "normal" TLS 1.3
 * ``measuring``: The scripts to measure the above
 * ``ring``: Modified version of Ring to allow for longer DER-encoded strings than typically expected from TLS instances.
 * ``webpki``: Modified version of WebPKI to work with PQ and KEM public keys in certificates